k2riddim/Searching-for-OP_CAT/README.md

 ### Export result to JSON

 ### Run a script
-This script parse the json find in order to find the first OP_CAT and the first OP_DUP transaction of the dataset
+This script parse the json find in order to find the first OP_CAT and the first OP_DUP (for validation of the parsing algorithm) transaction of the dataset

 ```
 import json